ganeti/ganeti/man/gnt-instance.rst

     needed for Xen PVM, while for KVM it is only used if the ``kernel_path`` option is also specified.

+    Please note, that if this setting is an empty string and the hypervisor is Xen it will not be written to the Xen configuration file

 serial\_console
     Valid for the KVM hypervisor.